 Prerequisites for an honors major in particular subfields of anthropology:

-- Students interested in completing an honors major in sociocultural anthropology are required to take a sociocultural theory/method course (please see the Undergraduate Courses by Subfield document here)
+- We recommend that students interested in completing an honors major in sociocultural anthropology take a sociocultural theory/method course (please see the Undergraduate Courses by Subfield document here)

 - Students interested in anthropological archaeology should have taken Anthrarc 282 and/or have had archaeological field and laboratory experience